realpython/python-guide/docs/writing/style.rst

     from some.deep.module.inside.a.module import (
         a_nice_function, another_nice_function, yet_another_nice_function)

-However, more often than not having to split long logical line is a sign that you are trying to do too many things at the same time, which may hinder readability.
+However, more often than not, having to split a long logical line is a sign that you are trying to do too many things at the same time, which may hinder readability.